-When we think of a “tribe,” the image of indigenous peoples often comes to mind: a group of people who are distinctly different from the general society.
-Or, as anthropologist David Corry suggested, tribes are made of people who “have followed ways of life for many generations that are largely self-sufficient, and are clearly different from the mainstream and dominant society.”
+When we think of a “tribe,” the image of indigenous peoples often comes to mind: a group of people who are distinctly different from the dominant society.
+Or, as anthropologist Stephen Corry suggested, tribes are made of people who “have followed ways of life for many generations that are largely self-sufficient, and are clearly different from the mainstream and dominant society.”

-However, as researcher and USC professor Dr. David Logan and his colleagues discovered, we are all members of tribes.
-In fact, we're each members of several tribes.
+However, there is another way of thinking about tribes.
+According to researcher and USC professor Dr. David Logan and his colleagues, we are all members of tribes.
+In fact, we're all members of several tribes.
 We may belong to a political tribe that favors one party or another.
-We may be a member of another tribe defined by its religious belief, its preference for a particular sports team or one's chosen profession—soldier, factory worker, teacher or lawyer.
+We may be a member of another tribe defined by its religious beliefs, its preference for a particular sports team or one's chosen profession—soldier, factory worker, teacher or lawyer.